WanjiruNdonga/AWS-Cloud-Quest-Cloud-Practitioner-Series/Quest 4: Cloud Economics/README.md

 ---

-# Cloud Quest 4: Cloud Economics - Mastering Cloud Cost Estimation! 💸📊
+# Quest 4: Cloud Economics - Mastering Cloud Cost Estimation! 💸📊

 After a deep dive into EC2 management, **Quest 4: Cloud Economics** was a crucial mission focused on the financial side of cloud computing.
 This quest was all about understanding and estimating the costs of running applications on AWS, ensuring I build not just secure, but also cost-efficient solutions.
 Think of it as putting on my financial analyst hat for the cloud – and yes, it felt incredibly empowering! 🥂